tttmmmyyyy/fixlang/Documentation.md

 The virtual type that represents the state of world (=the outside of the Fix program).

-For example, `Std.IOState.print(msg) : Std.IOState -> ((), Std.IOState)` function can be considered that it changes the state of the world by printing the message to the display.
+For example, `Std.IOState.print!(msg) : Std.IOState -> ((), Std.IOState)` function can be considered that it changes the state of the world by printing the message to the display.
 So it should receive `Std.IOState` and return the updated `Std.IOState` value paired with the result of the action (in this case, it is `()`, because printing message returns no result).

 All functions that perform I/O action by `IOState` assert that the given state is unique.